rohit-tambakhe/mediawiki/README.md

 ```

 ## Juju works with different models denoting different Deployments in Kubernetes:
-Here I am creating a new model for ThoughtWorks Deployment named k8s and adding the public space so that interviewers will be able to access it from the management machine:
+Here I am creating a new model for ThoughtWorks Deployment named kubernetes and adding the public space so that you will be able to access it from the management machine:

 ```sh
 root@ubuntu-s-4vcpu-8gb-fra1-01:~# juju add-model kubernetes aws --config vpc-id=$VPC_ID